NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 2. The fruit is a very rich source of soluble dietary fiber (6.4 g per 100 g of fruit, about 17% of DRA), which makes it a good bulk laxative.
 The fiber content helps protect the colon mucous membrane by decreasing exposure time to toxins as well as binding to cancer-causing chemicals in the colon.

-4. Feijoa contains small proportions B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), and vitamin E and K, as well as minerals like calcium, magnesium, copper, and manganese.
+4. Feijoa contains small proportions of B-complex vitamins such as pantothenic acid, niacin, vitamin-B6 (pyridoxine), and vitamins E and K, as well as minerals like calcium, magnesium, copper, and manganese.

 See the table below for in depth analysis of nutrients: Feijoa (F. sellowiana), fresh, Nutritive Value/100 g.